AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_BACKEND_NAME

-The path to the Magento Admin page.
+The path to the Admin page.

 Example: